ATA Certification Program

 - Don’t add clarifications unless you’re certain that readers from the target-language culture will miss the meaning without them.

-- The exam instructions also say “Translate everything below the horizontal line.”
-This is a reminder that any headings or subheads, for example, are considered part of the passage.
+- Make sure to translate everything that is part of the passage (e.g., headings, subheads, etc.).
 Follow the conventions of your language combination with regard to words or terms that remain in the source language.
 Be sure not to add or omit information.
 Additions and/or omissions can change the meaning.
 Qualifiers are also important.

 - Be careful where you place qualifiers and modifiers.
 Remember that word order is not the same in all languages and that careless placement can completely change the meaning.